-A current student in a CODA accredited program is eligible for examination when the dean (or their designee) provides confirmation that the student is prepared in all applicable disciplines.
+A student in a dental hygiene program accredited by CODA is eligible for examination when the dental hygiene program director (or a designee) certifies that the student is prepared in all NBDHE disciplines.
+If the dental hygiene program is accredited by CODA, the approval of the director (or the designee) meets this requirement.